thejacedev/expo-screenshotter/README.md

 ### For Individual/Open Source Use
 MIT © [Person98 LLC - Jace Sleeman (@TheRealPerson98)](https://github.com/TheRealPerson98)

-### For Commercial Use
-[Decheck License](https://decheck.xyz/license) © [Person98 LLC - Jace Sleeman]

 This software can be used freely in personal and open-source projects.
-For commercial use, please refer to the Decheck license terms or contact for licensing options.
+For commercial use, please refer to the license terms or contact for licensing options.

 ---